bhi-kimlab/PropaNet/README.md

 | Source gene2 | Target gene2 |
 | Source gene2 | Target gene2 |
 | ...          | ...          |

-### Sample Labels
-The input file contains a column label as its first line.
-The label has a format of i_j_h
- * i : Control/Condition
- * j : time-point
- * h : time-unit (hour)

-### Gene IDs
-The first column of the file includes gene IDs.

 ### Example
 ```